 At 2.5 metres tall, and constructed from clay, sticks and grasses, the wise men make for an eerie monument – indeed two are still topped with the skulls of their inhabitants.

-A day of rest and stunning scenery today, as we make the long but beautiful drive west from the verdant mountains to the lively inland city of Chiclayo.
+A day of travel and stunning scenery today, as we make the long but beautiful drive west from the verdant mountains to the lively inland city of Chiclayo.
 Founded by a Spanish priest in 1560, the settlement has grown from a small rural community to a friendly and thriving commercial centre; the beating heart of the Lambayeque region.
 A brilliant base for our next few days of archaeological adventures.

 We spend our morning at the royal tombs of Sipán, just 20 miles east of Chiclayo.
 The fourteen tombs at this bountiful site were unearthed wholly intact from 1987 onwards, and are widely considered to be the most significant South American find in recent decades.
 The most famous of the tombs discovered here is that of the Lord of Sipán, a high-ranking Moche warrior-priest, his body adorned in precious ornaments, who ruled the Lambayeque Valley in the 3rd century AD.